parmentf/node-ector-backend/README.md

 Get the Concept Network object.
 That may be useful to save ECTOR's concepts memory (not its memory for what you said to him lately).

+### concept-network-state

+`/v1/concept-network-state/{user}`

+Get the concept network state of a `user`, that is to say the activation values within the concept network.
+It's from these activation values that ECTOR choose the words from which it will form a sentence to reply.